Creating LUKS‑Encrypted Volumes

 Selected project: 20631-openstack-04223

-Then a new encrypted volume can be created with the following command:
+Then a new encrypted volume can be created with the following command — the volume type can be chosen from the available storage classes:

 openstack volume create \